What Is Heart Disease?

 Sudden Cardiac Arrest

 A heart attack can cause other abnormalities besides blocking blood flow.
 For example, sudden cardiac death may occur when the heart's electrical signals become erratic (arrhythmias).
 When the heart tissue that is responsible for regular electrical stimulus of heart muscle contractions is damaged, the heart stops effectively pumping blood.
 Death usually occurs in a few minutes after the heart stops pumping blood.
 Consequently, rapid coronary pulmonary resuscitation (CPR) and a restoration of the organized electrical activity (usually done by electric shock with a defibrillator) may restore effective pumping of blood.
-This can be lifesaving for some individuals.
+This action can be lifesaving for some individuals.

 Erratic Heart Beat (Arrhythmia)